Global Navigation

 Tutorials

 A list of recommended online tutorials for learning Perl and getting up to speed with it.
-Normally they don't teach everything you can possibly know, but they should be OK to start with if you're impatient.
-As such they are optimize for starting to write code, not reading that of much more experienced Perl programmers, or those that use a different style from you.
+Normally they don't teach everything you can possibly know, but they should be OK to start with, if you're impatient.
+As such they are optimized for starting to write code, not reading that of much more experienced Perl programmers, or those that use a different style from you.

 Books